bruceschek/hello-world/README.md

 # hello-world
-just learning about GitHub.  be kind to me.
+just learning about GitHub, and of course I'm exploring their demo project: "hello world!".

 Today, I am adding my first-ever branch here.

-So far, I cannot yet Grok how I'd merge and evolve a collection of Python files or a Swifth project.
-But, heck, gotta start somewhere!
+So far, I don't yet Grok how I'd merge and evolve a collection of Python files or a Swifth project.
+But, will get there soon. 👍